another2020githubuser/thepyphone/README.md

 $ cd ~/pyphone  <br />
 ./pi_run_pyphone.sh <br />
 ## Demos of the PyPhone
+I am a color blind engineer with little video skills.
+Please be kind :)
 NOTE:  no audio (yet) on any of these videos.
 | Task | Link |
 | --- | --- |